Beauty Queens: The members

-Suzana Dinić was born on June 1, 1986.
+Born on June 1, 1986.
 At the age of 16, she enrolled in the Faculty of Music Arts in Zajecar and studied the piano.
 She performed her first solo concert when she was ten.
 At the concert in Ukraine, she was accompanied by the Lavovski Philharmonic Orchestra.
 She has won many awards at the national and international piano and singing competitions.
-Since 2003, she has been singing in the choir "Collegium Musicum" conducted by Darinka Matic Marovic.
+Since 2003, she has been singing in the choir "Collegium Musicum" conducted by Darinka Matić Marović.